build confident and capable readers to aid in current and future learning in all areas

 English, as a core subject, will be taught daily.
 We recognise the need for English to maintain a core time every morning as learning to read will be the basis for all future learning.

 Phonics will build a large part of the focus in the EYFS and KS1.
 We believe that excellent phonics teaching is the foundation to reading and future learning for all children.
-Daily phonics lessons will be taught using a consistent approach throughout the school.
+Daily phonics lessons will be taught using a consistent approach, Soundswrite, throughout the school.
 Phonics lessons will provide an opportunity to:

 Revisit past learning